ashrae27/scripts/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+The commands to run the Ansible for the Elk-VM are:
+-ssh azureuser@20.127.63.165 -i ~/.ssh/elk
+-sudo docker container list -a